 Individual circuit piping should be routed with a goal of equal pressure drop to all evaporators, especially for hot gas systems.
 The figure on the left below looks good on a schematic, but is not good piping practice multiple evaporators within one hot gas circuit.
-See appendix A for more information on hot gas systems.
+See appendix A and appendix B for more information on hot gas systems.